ibexa/documentation-user/docs/commerce/discounts/work_with_discounts.md

 - validity period and value of the discount
 - region and currency that the discount applies to
-- products subject to the the discount
 - whether the discount applies to all customers or a selected customer group,
 - whether any conditions apply

 ![Discount detail view](discount_detail_view.png)

+On other tabs within this screen you can see:

+- products subject to the discount
+- users who have authored or modified the discount
+- translations created for the discount

 ### Add translations